senorcoders/FLR-API/README.md

 get  http://server_address/api/location  //get all locations post http://server_address/api/location  //create a new location

-get  http://server_address/api/location/by_distance/:lat/:lon/:distance  //get all locations in a radious of :distance from the :lat, :lon point
+get  http://server_address/api/location/by_distance/:lat/:lon/:distance  //get all locations and operators in a radious of :distance from the :lat, :lon point

 ```
 ##### Location params